csd1100/terrainium/README.md

        be done but for specified biome name.
     2. if `biome_name` is `none` will not merge with any biome and start `terrain` as is.
+3. If Auto Apply is enabled in config when directory is changed using `cd` command on zsh, terrain with default biome as selected will be automatically entered. i.e. similar to `terrainium enter` but following conditions are followed:

+    1. If only `enabled` is true only env vars, aliases and foreground commands will be run. **NOT** background commands.
+    2. If `enabled` and `replace` as above only env vars, aliases and foreground commands will be run. **NOT** background commands.
+But newly spawned shell will become top process for that terminal session.
+For more information look into `exec` command in shells.
+    3. If all `enabled`, `background` and `replace` are true entire terrain will be applied automatically.

 ### Example